Rising Tide

 Connecting Community

-For nearly 30 years, our founder, Cari Phelps, has been driven by a passion for storytelling, brand-building, and—above all—connecting with other small businesses.
-Throughout her career as a brand strategist and creative director, she has found the most rewarding part of her work in uncovering what makes each business unique.
+For nearly 30 years, I have been driven by a passion for storytelling, brand-building, and—above all—connecting with other small businesses.
+Throughout my career as a brand strategist and creative director, I have found the most rewarding part of my work is uncovering what makes each business unique.

-Retail is tougher than ever for small businesses, which is why I’m launching Rising Tide—a monthly series celebrating local and regional businesses that stand out for their innovation, sustainability, and community connection.
+Retail and competitive is tougher than ever for small businesses, which is why I’m launching Rising Tide—a monthly series celebrating local and regional businesses that stand out for their innovation, sustainability, and community connection.

 She also introduced Savannah to its first-ever “pop-ups” in 2011—hosting them right in her own home—as a way to connect people with local makers and artisans, including her own brand, Salacia Salts.
 A few years later, she expanded this concept with Make Savannah, a platform to promote and market creative businesses through events, storytelling, and digital exposure.